 Effort forecast performance was assessed using a one-year-ahead cross-validation approach.
 In short, effort was projected at the scale of month/area/fishery in a management year given the data available at the time (as is done in practice).
+These forecasts were then compared to postseason estimates of effort.
 We examined three data range scenarios: